TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 Either every `uid` value is stored as a comma-separated list in the parent object field.
 Or every child object contains the parental uid in a foreign key field.
-TYPO3 mostly uses the comma-separated list in its core.
+TYPO3 mostly uses the comma-separated list in its Core.
 Still, we discourage that solution because of its drawbacks:
 Comma-separated fields complicate the search and hinder the indexation in the database.
 Furthermore, the creation and deletion of child objects are complex and time-consuming.
 Thus, using comma-separated lists